Predictia/AQUA/aquathon/breakout_1/breakout_plan.md

   - Detects missing configurations or failed diagnostics and provides informative error messages.

+##### Logic of Storing YAML Files

+In your AQUA diagnostics setup, the configuration files are stored in a consistent hierarchical structure under the `$HOME/.aqua/diagnostics` directory.
+The storage pattern for YAML files is as follows:

+ - **Top-Level Directory**:
+   Each diagnostic type (e.g., `tropical_rainfall`, `ocean3d`) has its own directory under `$HOME/.aqua/diagnostics/`.
+Inside each diagnostic folder, there are two main subdirectories:
+   - `cli`: Contains YAML configuration files specific to command-line interfaces for diagnostics.
+   - `config`: Contains YAML files that define the general configuration for that diagnostic.

+##### Disclaimer:
+The configuration files stored under `$HOME/.aqua/diagnostics/` are only kept there when the AQUA package is installed in non-development mode.
+If the package is installed in development mode, symbolic links (lines) may be used instead of actual files, pointing to the source files in the development environment.

 #### 3.2 [YAML Template](https://github.com/DestinE-Climate-DT/AQUA/blob/aquathon/cli/aqua-analysis/config.aqua-analysis.tmpl)

+The YAML file used to configure the wrapper is located at [`$AQUA/cli/aqua-analysis/config.aqua-analysis.yaml`](https://github.com/DestinE-Climate-DT/AQUA/blob/aquathon/cli/aqua-analysis/config.aqua-analysis.yaml).
+If you want to customize the settings (different from the default) and run AQUA analyses, you will need to modify this YAML file accordingly.

 <details>
   <summary>Click to expand YAML Template</summary>